Candy Jones

-Candy Jones, originally known as Jessica Arline Wilcox (December 31, 1925 – January 18, 1990), was an American fashion model, writer and radio talk show hostess.
+Candy Jones, born Jessica Arline Wilcox (December 31, 1925 – January 18, 1990), was an American fashion model, writer and radio talk show hostess.

 Born in Wilkes-Barre, Pennsylvania, she was raised and educated in Atlantic City, New Jersey.

 In the 1940s and 1950s, she was a leading model and pin-up girl, and afterward, established a modeling school and wrote several books on modeling and fashion.
-In 1972, Jones married the popular radio show host Long John Nebel (he was her second husband), and became the co-host of his all-night talk-show on WMCA in New York City.
+In 1972, Jones married her second husband, popular radio show host Long John Nebel, and became the co-host of his all-night talk-show on WMCA in New York City.
 The show dealt with paranormal, UFO, and conspiracy theory claims.

 Jones controversially claimed to be a victim of Project MKULTRA, the CIA mind-control program, in the 1960s.

 Biography

 Early life and career

 Candy Jones was born to a well-off family.
 Jones reported vivid, conscious memories of physical abuse by her parents and vague memories of sexual abuse in her youth.
 She was shuttled among relatives, and her mother, Jones insisted, often kept her cloistered or locked in dark rooms.
 As a child, Jones said she had an imaginary friend named Arlene to help through her lonely episodes.

 Jones grew into an attractive, statuesque young woman, about 6 ft 4 in.
 Changing her name, she pursued a career as a fashion model.
 She was a quick success, becoming a runner up for Miss New Jersey in the Miss America contest.
 Jones was able to parlay this into a hostess job at the main Miss America contest, and a successful career.
 She was one of the leading pin-up girls of the World War II era: In one month in 1943, she appeared on 11 magazine covers.

-During a lengthy United Service Organizations (USO) tour in the Philippines, Jones fell ill in 1945, and was treated by a doctor who was still alive when Candy publicised her mind-control claims; Donald Bain gave this doctor the alias "Gilbert Jensen".
+During a lengthy United Service Organizations (USO) tour in the Philippines, Jones fell ill in 1945, and was treated by a doctor who was still alive when Candy publicized her mind-control claims; biographer Donald Bain gave this doctor the alias "Gilbert Jensen".
 According to researcher Martin Cannon, who interviewed Jones before she died in 1990, the "Marshall Burger" alias in Bain's book who worked with Jensen on the Jones case was actually Dr. William S. Kroger, a psychologist at one time associated with UCLA.